libsPHP/wp-translation/README.md

-# 🌐 nativelang_wordpress

-Welcome to `nativelang_wordpress`!
-This plugin enhances your WordPress site with advanced translation capabilities. 🚀
+# NativeLang WordPress Plugin

+**Empowering Multilingual WordPress Sites with Advanced Translation Capabilities**

+## Overview

+NativeLang is a WordPress plugin designed to significantly enhance your website's multilingual capabilities.
+Built as an extension for the popular Polylang plugin, NativeLang adds advanced translation features that make it easier than ever to manage and deliver content in multiple languages.

+## Key Features

+*   **Enhanced Translation Management:** Streamline the process of translating your content.
+*   **Seamless Integration with Polylang:** Extends the functionality of Polylang without disrupting existing workflows.
+*   **Multisite Support:** Fully compatible with WordPress Multisite setups, including subdomain configurations.
+*   **Customizable Translations:** Offers flexibility to tailor translations according to specific needs.

 ## Prerequisites

-Before proceeding with the installation of nativelang_wordpress`, make sure you have:
+Before installing NativeLang, ensure that you have:

-1. **Install Polylang** 🛠️

-   This plugin requires the original [Polylang](https://wordpress.org/plugins/polylang/) plugin.
-Install and activate Polylang through your WordPress dashboard.
+1.  **WordPress:** A working WordPress installation.
+2.  **Polylang:** The [Polylang](https://wordpress.org/plugins/polylang/) plugin must be installed and activated.

-## 🛠️ Installation
+## Installation

-1. **Download the Plugin** 📦

-   Download `nativelang_wordpress` to your local machine.
+1.  **Download the Plugin:** Download the NativeLang plugin files to your local machine.

-2. **Upload to WordPress** 📤

-   Place the plugin folder in the WordPress directory: `/wp-content/plugins/`.
-Customize the translations as needed.
+2.  **Upload to WordPress:** Place the plugin folder into your WordPress plugins directory: `/wp-content/plugins/`.

-3. **Subdomain Setup (Optional, for Wordpress Multisites)** 🌐

-   If using Multisets with subdomains please read [multisite/README.md](multisite/README.md)
+3.  **Subdomain Setup (Optional, for Multisite):** If you're using WordPress Multisite with subdomains, refer to the instructions in `multisite/README.md` for additional configuration steps.

-## 🔌 Activation
+## Activation

-1. **Activate the Plugin** ✅
+1.  **Activate the Plugin:** Log in to your WordPress dashboard.

-   Log in to your WordPress dashboard, navigate to the 'Plugins' section, and activate `nativelang_wordpress`.
+2. Navigate to the 'Plugins' section.
+3. Activate the NativeLang plugin.

-Your site is now ready to embrace multilingual content! 🌍
+Your WordPress site is now equipped with advanced multilingual support!

+## Configuration

+The core plugin functionality is ready to use after activation.
+Customization of translations can be made by editing the files inside the `/wp-content/plugins/nativelang_wordpress/` folder.

+## Contributing

+We welcome contributions from the community!
+If you have suggestions for improvements or have found a bug, please:

+1.  **Open an Issue:** Use the issue tracker to report bugs or propose new features.
+2.  **Submit a Pull Request:** Fork the repository, make your changes, and submit a pull request.

+## Support

+If you encounter any issues or need help getting started, please check our documentation or open an issue on the repository.

+## License

+This project is licensed under the [License Name] - see the `LICENSE.md` file for details.

+## Next Steps

+* Add the license file
+* Write full documentation of the code in the plugin.
+* Write code tests.

+## Contact

+If you need to contact us, please write to [Your Contact].

 ---

-If you have suggestions or improvements, feel free to open an issue or submit a pull request.
 Happy translating! 🎉